all-mike/bookmap-pro/README.md

 ![screenshot](demo1.png)

-__Available Now__: [Get the chrome extension!](https://chrome.google.com/webstore/detail/bookmap/gdbkjigmeiednmbhllknejncmoklabne) Version 1.234 Beta
+__[Available Now: Get the chrome extension!]__(https://chrome.google.com/webstore/detail/bookmap/gdbkjigmeiednmbhllknejncmoklabne) Version 1.234 Beta
 *Highly recommended you set up hotkeys before using.*

 Chrome extension designed to significantly decreases the time it takes to save a bookmark to a desired folder.